M4rkFlor/OsuBoosting/README.md

 # Ripple Boosting Website
-I open sourced the code to my website, if you want to run a local instance to check out the admin pannel you need to have node.js and mongodb installed, Also you need to set these enviroment varibles. process.env.MONGOOSE_URI //mongodb://localhost:27017/userdb
+I open sourced the code to my website, if you want to run a local instance to check out the admin pannel you need to have node.js and mongodb installed, Also you need to set these enviroment varibles:
+process.env.MONGOOSE_URI //mongodb://localhost:27017/userdb
 process.env.HOST //localhost:3000
 process.env.GMAIL_USER //example@gmail.com